sweet235/voxel-radiant/README.md

 ```

 Notice that we had to force the game to never end, as there are no
-eggs yet.
-There are some telenodes, as these are placed automatically
+spawns yet.
+The Reactor is placed with the character `R`.
-next to the reactor.
+Some Telenodes are automatically placed next to it.
 Eggs are placed with the characters `< > ^ v`, indicating
 at which of the 4 walls the eggs should be placed.
 The Overmind is
 created placed with `O`.
 Change `tutorial.vox`: